irregularchat/Speech-Memorization-Platform/README.md

 An interactive application designed to help users memorize and practice military creeds and long speeches.
 The app listens to your speech in real-time, transcribes it, and compares it against the original text, highlighting any discrepancies.

+**NOT CURRENTLY WORKING** This line will be removed when the app is ready for testing.

 ## Features

 - **Text Selection**: Choose from a list of pre-established texts stored in the `pre_texts` directory or input your own custom text.